Outline

 For Example:

-- Light Dependent Resistor or LDR is the simplest device to mention in the example of resistance, so as the name suggests, LDR is a device whose resistance changes according to the light supplied to it or fallen on it.
+Light Dependent Resistor or LDR is the most straightforward device to mention in the example of Resistance.
+Hence, as the name suggests, LDR is a device whose resistance changes according to the light supplied or fallen on it.

 - Low Resistance Measurement